by-jp/www.byjp.me/content/posts/distributed-game-protocols/open-games/index.md

 Put an `X` for the last digit of your card (removing the last column of working), and find the new sum in Step 4 — in my example that would be `31`.
 I note that `40` is the next divisible-by-ten number above `31`, and calculate `40 - 31 = 9`.
 This means `9` must be the last digit of my fake-card for it to be valid.

 This is a (very simple) consistent hashing algorithm — a way to consistently turn larger data into a smaller number which represents that data.
-We'll need more of them as we look at **Distributed game protocols: Randomness** in the next post!
-(Coming soon!)
+We'll need more of them as we look at [Games with Randomness](../randomness/) in the next post!